 TYPES OF PEPPER SPRAY CANISTERS: Foam.
 Imagine pepper spray with the consistency of shaving cream and you'll have a clear image of this type of disbursement.
 Dispersed via foam will virtually eliminate the possibility of blowback, and easily disable your attacker, assuming the foam comes in contact with their face.
 Foam pepper spray works exactly the same causing the eyes to tear, breathing to become labored, and relief to be immediately sought.

 While few imagine being attacked in a dark alley or walking down the street, it's far better to be prepared, than victimized.
 Having a canister of pepper spray is simply self defense insurance we hope you will never have to use.

 About The Author

-Bryan Robinson is the owner of Redhotpepperspray.com and has trained with pepper spray since 1994.
+Bryan Robinson, founder of Redhotpepperspray.com has trained with pepper spray since 1994.
 His website specializes in the sales of only Pepper Spray.
 This enables him to help his customers with questions about finding the right pepper spray for the right situations, as well as questions about training and use of pepper spray.